Slyguy05/Atlas-Labs-Employee-Attrition/README.md

 ```
 <br>

-- **Normalized Salary** - This scales down the salary to a scale 0-1 to provide direct comparison with the attririon.
-This give us more accuracy compared to using just raw averages, which in all honesty could work just fine here but could also dilute context as it is influence by group sizes and salary magnitude.
-Normalization preserves the shape of the salary trend and enables a clear, relative comparison across groups, ensuring the relationship between compensation and attrition is accurately represented.
+- **Normalized Salary** - This scales down the salary to a scale 0-1 to provide direct comparison with the attririon rate.
+It preserves the shape of the salary trend and enables a clear, relative comparison across groups, ensuring the relationship between compensation and attrition is accurately represented.
+I interchange between using the average salary and this in my visualizations.
 ```
 AVG([Salary]) / WINDOW_MAX(AVG([Salary]))
 ```